top of page

 Available for viewing

-As all eyes are on Paris, France for the 2024 Olympic Games, our Museum will look back on the Games of 1936 through the experience and writing of Stevenson’s Roy Craft.
+The Museum looks back on the Games of 1936 through the experience and writing of Stevenson’s Roy Craft.

 Born in 1908, Craft began as a writer and publisher at age 16.
 His career progressed to the editor of the Stars and Stripes in Europe, publicist for celebrities such as Marilyn Monroe, and owner of the Skamania County Pioneer!